yardsale8/stat489_book/_sources/FunctionalListProcessing/LazyIteration.rst

     dist_to_ab = [sqr_dist**(0.5) for sqr_dist in sum_sqr_dist]
     dist_to_ab

+.. todo:: Add an image for lazy evaluation

 In constrast to the solution that used generators, the last batch of code illustrates that each comprehension has completed it's computation before the next operation.
-Consequently each point is visited 4 times, as opposed to once for the lazy approach.

-The main drawback of the eager approach is that it requires we keep the each list in memory, which is lead to a decline in performance as list get large.
+Consequently each sequence must be held in memory simultaneously.
+If the data is very large, this can lead to problems with memory usage and disk access.
 In fact, "Big Data" problems typically involve more data than can be held in the memory of any one machine.
-Using lazy evaluation gives the first solution to this problem by allowing use to process the data incrementally without ever needing all of it in memory at one time.
+Using lazy evaluation gives our first solution to this problem by allowing us to process the data incrementally without ever needing all of it in memory at one time.

 More Complicated Generator Expressions